choraria/gas-url-shortener/README.md

 # Usage

-Once you've everything setup, you can then navigate to your domain (in this case, https://tmt.pw/) and -
+Once you have everything setup, you can then navigate to your domain (in this case, https://tmt.pw/) and -

 1. Fill in the destination (long) URL that you'd want a user to land on
 2. Provide a slug (short notation) that would go right after your domain name
 3. Hit `Enter` or click **CREATE**

 ![tmt-demo](https://raw.githubusercontent.com/schoraria911/gas-url-shortener/staging/imgs/tmt-demo.gif)
-*open it in a new tab for better clarity / resolution*
+*open this image in a new tab for better clarity / resolution*

+You can also clear the fields by clicking on the (Red) 'CLEAR' button.
+It has currently not been automated (intentionally) as the final display (that comes up in Green) consumes the slug from this form.

 ## Validations